Mitigating Hidden Confounding Effects for Causal Recommendation: Introduction

-In this work, we propose a general \textit{Hidden Confounder Removal} (HCR) framework to estimate the causal effect $P(L|U,do(I))$ by performing \textit{front-door adjustment}~\cite{pearl-primer}.
+In this work, we propose a general \textit{Hidden Confounder Removal} (HCR) framework to estimate the causal effect $P(L|U,do(I))$ by performing \textit{front-door adjustment}~\cite{pearl-primer} with the assumption of no edge $V \rightarrow M$.
 The core idea is to decompose the causal effect into two partial effects through the mediator $M$: 1) the effect of $M$ on $L$, \ie $P(L|U, do(M))$; and 2) the effect of $I$ on $M$, \ie $P(M|U, do(I))$).
-According to causal theory, both partial effects are identifiable and can be derived from plain conditional probabilities $P(M|U,I)$ and $P(L|U,I,M)$.
+According to causal theory, both partial effects are identifiable and can be derived from plain conditional probabilities $P(M|U,I)$ and $P(L|I,M)$.
 In this light, we design HCR as a multi-task learning framework that simultaneously learns the two distributions from historical interactions.
-After training, we infer the partial effects and chain them up to obtain $P(L|U,do(I))$, which is used for making recommendation.
+After training, we infer the partial effects and chain them up to obtain $P(L|U,do(I))$, which is used for making recommendations.
 We select two recommendation scenarios, e-commerce products and micro-videos, and instantiate HCR over MMGCN~\cite{MMGCN}, a representative multimodal recommendation model.
 We conduct extensive experiments on three real-world datasets, validating the effectiveness of HCR, especially for less-active users.

-The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item We study a new problem of hidden confounder in recommender systems and analyze it from a causal perspective. \item We propose a new causal recommendation framework, Hidden Confounder Removal, which mitigates the hidden confounding effect with front-door adjustment. \item We evaluate HCR in two practical scenarios and conduct extensive experiments on three real-world datasets, verifying the effectiveness of our proposal. \end{itemize}
+Main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item We study a important but rarely discussed problem of hidden confounder in recommender systems and analyze it from a causal perspective. \item We propose a new causal recommendation framework, Hidden Confounder Removal, which mitigates the hidden confounding effect with front-door adjustment. \item We evaluate HCR in two practical scenarios and conduct extensive experiments on three real-world datasets, verifying the effectiveness of our proposal. \end{itemize}